Construction worker suffered serious brain injury after falling 20 feet due to lack of required fall protection

-These kinds of fall accidents occur in every industry including the construction industry, industrial industry, manufacturing industry, etc. They also occur in professional settings.
+These kinds of fall accidents occur in every industry, including the construction industry, industrial industry and manufacturing industry.
+They also occur in professional settings.
 For instance, an office worker may suffer serious injuries in a parking lot fall accident or stairway accident.

-Falls commonly result in broken bones, spinal injuries and head injuries.
-These injuries very often lead to time lost from work and therefore create serious financial problems for injured workers.
-That’s because workers’ compensation benefits are usually minimal.
+Falls commonly result in broken bones, spinal injuries, head injuries and even death.
+These injuries very often lead to lost time from work and therefore, create serious financial problems for injured workers.
+The financial problems often arise because workers’ compensation benefits are insufficient.
 For example, a worker who suffers a serious spinal injury during a workplace fall may only receive 2/3 of their average weekly wage, hardly enough to keep the lights on and the bills paid.
 This is where we come in.
 LBK pursues justice from responsible 3rd parties beyond workers’ compensation to financially and justly compensate our clients for their injuries.

-Falls from heights or roofs rank high in terms of the severity of injury and are a leading cause of death in the construction industry.
-According to OSHA, over half of the construction industry workforce performs some work on scaffolds and heights.
+Falls from heights or roofs rank high in terms of the severity of injuries and are a leading cause of death in the construction industry.
+According to OSHA, over half of the construction industry workforce performs some type of work on scaffolds and heights.
 That is an estimated 2.3 million workers.
-Each year, there are roughly 4,500 injuries and 50 deaths from scaffold accidents, alone.
-In 2007, there were 88 scaffold accident fatalities.
+Each year, there are roughly 4,500 injuries and 60 deaths from scaffold accidents alone.
 Falls from heights at construction sites often result in catastrophic injury or death.
 Falls from scaffolds account for roughly 25% of fatal falls from all working surfaces.
 These types of accidents are entirely preventable but unfortunately, far too often, those contractors responsible for workplace safety fail to plan to keep workers safe while working at heights.
 As the saying goes: “FAILING TO PLAN IS PLANNING TO FAIL.”

 Construction or worksite fall accidents happen as a result of: